justinmoon/wallets/m5stack/README.md

 ```

-This program should produce the same behavior on you m5stack as the previous one did, but it's saving to you sd card (which isn't re-written when flashing new firmware, and which could be used to transfer data between m5stack and desktop machine) instead of the m5stack filesystem.
+This program should produce the same behavior on you m5stack as the previous one did, but it's saving to your SD card (which isn't re-written when flashing new firmware, and which could be used to transfer data between m5stack and desktop machine) instead of the m5stack filesystem.

 Notes:
-- The only nuance here is that we must mount the SD card to our filesystem with `os.mount(SDCard(), path)` to make it accessible to python IO operations like `open()`.
+- The only nuance here is that we must mount the SD card to our filesystem with `os.mount(SDCard(), path)` to make it accessible to python IO operations like `open(path + ...)`.

-That's in!
+That's all, folks!
 Now we're ready to write a hardware wallet.